gtcasl/hpc-task-pareto-frontiers/runtime/notes.md

 # Todo: Newest near top
+Ok no more MPI garbage.
+Steps:
+1. Write simple sequential scheduler.
+While there are tasks, this scheduler makes a thread to run the task then sits on `pthread_join` until it's done.
+Then it goes to the next one.
+2. Write a more complicated scheduler, launching as many tasks as possible and checking for completion using nonblocking joins.

 Make a bunch of worker threads on the host.
 If a task needs to be launched, have the thread launch the task synchronously.
 It can then report back using all the appropriate synchronization primitives (ie, wait, checkdone, etc).

 *NEED TO MEMALIGN TO 64*